hapostgres/pg_auto_failover/docs/ref/reference.rst

       active    Call in the pg_auto_failover Node Active protocol pause     Pause pg_auto_failover on this node
       resume    Resume pg_auto_failover on this node
+      version   Check that monitor version is 1.0; alter extension update if not

     pg_autoctl do monitor get
       primary      Get the primary node from pg_auto_failover in given formation/group